-Note: Please install the DWA-552 Desktop Adapter into your computer before installing the driver software from the D-Link CD.
-When the "Add New Hardware" wizard appears, click Cancel.
+Warning: Do NOT install the DWA-160 Xtreme N[TM] Dual Band USB Adapter into your computer before installing the driver software from the D-Link CD.

-Turn on the computer and Insert the D-Link DWA-552 Driver CD in the CD-ROM drive.
-The step-by-step instructions that follow are shown in Windows[®] XP.
-The steps and screens are similar for the other Windows operating systems.
+Turn on the computer and Insert the D-Link DWA-160 Driver CD in the CD-ROM drive.

 If the CD Autorun function does not automatically start on your computer, go to Start > Run.
-In the run box type "D:\DWA552.exe" (where D: represents the drive letter of your CD-ROM drive).
+In the run box type "D:\DWA160.exe" (where D: represents the drive letter of your CD-ROM drive).